 Is your Business Tax Compliant?

 Tax compliance is one complicated topic.
 Individuals and corporate entities alike are subject to this mandatory contribution to the government, which comes in various forms, and in accordance to existing laws.
-Because of the grave importance of tax in ensuring the continuing flow of money into the government, the penalties for evading its payment are drastic and severe.
-For business owners, therefore, it becomes a necessary requirement that they know about the applied tax laws in their location of business, and adhere to the same as religiously as possible.
+Because of the grave importance of tax in ensuring the continuous flow of money into the government, the penalties for evading its payment are drastic and severe.
+For business owners, therefore, it becomes a necessary requirement that they know about the applied tax laws in their location of the business, and adhere to the same as religiously as possible.

 There are 6 phases to compliance maintenance: